Beta This is new guidance. Complete our quick 5-question survey to help us improve it.

 You must also test that your service works with the most commonly used combinations of browsers and assistive technologies.

-If you don’t have access to all the technologies you need to test, make sure your service owner asks for assistive technology testing to be included in your accessibility audit.
+If you don’t have access to all the technologies you need to test, you can:

 Examples and case studies